eric565648/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 Run the script with `$ python turtlebot_service.py`, it should be running with no error messages.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

+Eric: There are a lot of confusions here
+Eric: 1.
+The drive callback is insufficient.
+You can't just conver the twist message to pose like that.
+There should be a inverse kinematic and control loop with a designated control frequency here.
+Eric: 2.
+There shall be more hint to the messagetype etc.
+Eric: 3.
+Change the permission of the script to executable.

 ## Create Turtlebot Client
 Now let's create a simple ROS client for the turtlebot.
 Create a new file and name it `turtlebot_client.py`.
 First import the ROS and other essential libraries at top:
 ```